 From Pillow to Podium: Nutrition Strategies to Increase Sleep Quality

-It comes as no surprise that sleep is a fundamental part of recovery for optimal performance and training adaptations for athletes of all sports.
+TOOLBOX: It comes as no surprise that sleep is a fundamental part of recovery for optimal performance and training adaptations for athletes of all sports.
 Foods rich in carbohydrate with a high glycaemic index, protein in high levels of tryptophan, dietary supplements such as tart cherry juice appear to positively affect sleep quality.
 On the other hand, caffeine and ethanol appear to have the opposite effect.
-In this article we go through the latest evidence on how (up until a certain point) nutrition can influence sleep.
+In this article we go through the latest evidence on how nutrition can influence sleep.

 The human body is tremendously resilient machine capable of adaption to the most extreme conditions and deprivation situations.
 We could easily thrive through periods of less food and water availability, but being chronically deprived of sleep may have consequences that can affect mood, memory, general cognition and eventually immunity.